zetaalphavector/InPars/tpu/README.md

-# Automated download, train and evaluation on a GCP TPUv3
+# Training and evaluation of monoT5 on InPars using TPU's

 ## Download